 "Hikers" is an active and friendly hiking club, based in Moscow, Russia.
 Club "Hikers" is a nonprofit organization.
 Everyone who looking for hiking outdoor activity, outdoor fitness, backpacking may join us.
 Hikes (free walking tours at Moscow surroundings) take place every Sunday all-year-round in forests of Moscow region.
 Everyone can join us so long as you can do the hike.
 We do not rate the difficulty of our hikes because all our hikes are alike: the distance varies from 15 to 25 kilometers and it is recommended that hikers be able to sustain a pace of 5 km/h (3 mph).
 You can meet hikers of different nationalities on our hikes, and a certain part of our group are Russians.
-The common languages for our hikers are Russian and English, also other European languages are spoken.
+The common languages for our hikers are Russian and English.
 Hikers are lead by our Leaders.
 You can always find contact information of the leader along with information about the next hike on the home page.
 The leaders will usually have scouted the hike ahead of time and can generally answer questions regarding the particular hike.
 Every Leader has its own "style" of leading.
 The average number of hikers is around 5 to 50 hikers.
 Some hikes include special activities, such as swimming or sightseeing.
 The usual pickup time is half past 9.
 The usual time of our coming back to Moscow is from 6pm to 8pm (the coming back time varies: we may finish earlier in winter and later in summer).

 What do I need to join hikes?